 WHY IS THIS DRUG PRESCRIBED?

-Cardizem and Cardizem CD (a controlled release form of diltiazem) are used in the treatment of angina pectoris (chest pain usually caused by lack of oxygen to the heart due to clogged arteries) and chronic stable angina (caused by exertion).
+Angizem CD 90mg (a controlled release form of diltiazem) are used in the treatment of angina pectoris (chest pain usually caused by lack of oxygen to the heart due to clogged arteries) and chronic stable angina (caused by exertion).
 Cardizem CD is also used to treat high blood pressure.
 Another controlled release form, Cardizem SR, is used only in the treatment of high blood pressure.
 Cardizem, a calcium channel blocker, dilates blood vessels and slows the heart to reduce blood pressure and the pain of angina.

 Doctors sometimes prescribe Cardizem for loss of circulation in the fingers and toes (Raynaud’s phenomenon), for involuntary movements (tardive dyskinesia), and to prevent heart attack.